marcozanotti/website/content/teachings.md

 ## Private Lectures

-I teach econometrics, time series, forecasting, R programming, statistics and data science related topics to students.
+I teach econometrics, time series, forecasting, R and Python programming, statistics and data science related topics to students.
 I have helped more than 300 students preparing their exams, thesis and projects.